TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Ctrl + Scroll could move nodes up/down
 	- We could save it in Edit menu (Move Up in Layers) so we don't forget

-- Settings->Editor should edit Editor settings not Debugger

 - Server playtesting
 	- Once we hit clapperboard once, "Play" could automatically refresh the server
 	- Let the other player still play once we go back to editing mode